-Reflect on what has been excruciatingly difficult during the last four months.
+Reflect on what has been excruciatingly difficult during lockdown.
 But also what has been (perhaps unexpectedly) better.
 Both for us as the carer, but also for the person or persons we care for.

 “We have perhaps an unprecedented moment in time, to shape a ‘new’ and ‘more beneficial’ normal.”

 It would be valuable to sit and think, before we simply dive straight back into a newer version of the 'old way', when the time comes.
 Of course, the 'old way' might be exactly what you need and want.
 But my 'old way' certainly wasn't easy.

 “Let’s not dive blindly into a ‘new normal’ that isn’t an improvement for us.”